Optimal transport for a novel event description at hadron colliders: Results

-\begin{sloppypar} In order to state the performance of pileup rejection algorithms, a matching between reconstructed jets and generator-level jets is performed.
-The latter are obtained by clustering only the particles coming from the leading primary vertex, before taking into account the response of the detector model and reconstruction effects.
-In the context of particle detectors, the matching is usually achieved by considering two objects $i$ and $j$ closest in the angular separation ${\Delta \mathrm{R} = \sqrt{(\eta_i - \eta_j)^2 + (\phi_i - \phi_j)^2}}$.
-Based on the quality of such matching, reconstructed jets can be split into two categories: generator-matched jets, for which a generator-level jet is found within $\Delta \mathrm{R} < 0.3$; pileup jets otherwise. \end{sloppypar}
+\begin{sloppypar} To compare the performance of different pileup mitigation algorithms, a matching in ${\Delta \mathrm{R} = \sqrt{(\eta_i - \eta_j)^2 + (\phi_i - \phi_j)^2}}$ is performed between reconstructed jets and generator-level jets.
+The latter are obtained by clustering only the particles coming from the leading primary vertex, before any detector and reconstruction effects.
+The following studies are based on generator-matched jets, namely reconstructed jets for which a generator-level jet is found within $\Delta \mathrm{R} < 0.3$. \end{sloppypar}

-Different algorithms are compared by computing the response for a given kinematic variable $x$, defined as the difference between the reconstructed and generator-level values, divided by the generator-level value, $(x_{\mathrm{reco}} - x_{\mathrm{gen}})/x_{\mathrm{gen}}$.
-In particular, the spread of the response is indicative of the experimental resolution of the reconstruction algorithms.
-Accordingly, we define the resolution for a given observable as the spread in the response, given by
+We define the response for a given observable $x$ as the difference between the reconstructed and generator-level values, divided by the generator-level value, $(x_{\mathrm{reco}} - x_{\mathrm{gen}})/x_{\mathrm{gen}}$.
+In Figure~\ref{fig:OTincresolutions} we show the distributions for different kinematic variables and the corresponding response functions in the \ttbar and $\textrm{Z}^\prime$ samples.
+The spread of the response is indicative of the experimental resolution of the reconstruction algorithms.
+We define the resolution in an observable as the spread in its response, given by

-where $q_{n\%}$ represents the $n$-th quantile of the response distribution.
-The smaller their resolution, the bigger is the impact of kinematic quantities such as invariant masses etc. when used for selecting events or in a multivariate analysis.
+where $q_{n\%}$ represents the $n$-th percentile of the response distribution.
+Lower resolutions result in a better reconstruction and increased power of kinematic variables such as invariant masses or \ptmiss.

+Figure \ref{fig:OTresolutions} shows the jet resolution in the transverse momentum \pt (jet energy resolution, JER) of generator-matched jets, computed as a function of \pt and $\eta$ of the matched generator-level jet, for \ttbar and QCD multijet events, respectively; and the large-radius jet resolution in $\tau_3/\tau_2$, which is a variable that provides a handle on the substructure of the jet~\cite{Thaler:2010tr}, as a function of the \pt of the matched generator-level jet for $\textrm{Z}^\prime$ events.
+While truth labels for pileup particles are not always available, we investigate the differences in performance of the \textsc{TOTAL} algorithm with respect to a fully supervised network trained using the same strategy as the one used in \cite{Maier:2021ymx}.
+Results are presented in the Appendix.~\ref{app:supervised}